SpyderHead1/ARISC/README.md

 The file Custom.py contains some customized classes that might be useful in other projects as well

 Side note - I know I could have used the kv design language but this is my first python program and the very first time I got in touch with Kivy.
 So bear with me =)
+And I know, it could be better commented.
+If I have some spare time I add some more comments to the code ;)

 ![Alt text](/screenshots/ARISC_01.png?raw=true "Screenshot 01")